 - Ensure you have sufficient funds for the first months of your stay.

-- Contact the EURES office in Malta through their website (www.eures.com.mt) and visit the Jobsplus website to find employment (www.jobsplus.gov.mt).
+- Contact the EURES office in Malta through their website (www.eures.com.mt) and visit the Jobsplus website in order to find a job (www.jobsplus.gov.mt).

 - Make sure that the following documents are readily available: